Making Heads or Tails: Towards Semantically Consistent Visual Counterfactuals: Related Work

 \textbf{Feature attribution methods}~\cite{ancona2018towards} rely on the back propagation algorithm \cite{bach2015pixel,rebuffi2020there,selvaraju2017grad,shrikumar2016not,simonyan2013deep,zeiler2014visualizing,zhou2016learning} or input perturbations~\cite{chang2018explaining,dabkowski2017real,dhurandhar2018explanations,fong2017interpretable,petsiuk2018rise,zintgraf2017visualizing} to identify the image regions that are most important to a model's decision.
 However, none of these methods can tell how the image should change to get a different outcome.

 \textbf{Counterfactual explanations}~\cite{mothilal2020explaining,poyiadzi2020face,verma2020counterfactual,wachter2018counterfactual} transform a query image $I$ of class $c$ such that the model predicts class $c'$ on the transformed image.
 In computer vision, several works~\cite{alipour2021improving,hvilshoj2021ecinn,jacob2021steex,lang2021explaining,liu2019generative,rodriguez2021beyond,singla2019explanation,singla2021explaining} used a generative model to synthesize counterfactual examples.
-However, these approaches~\cite{hvilshoj2021ecinn,liu2019generative,rodriguez2021beyond,singla2019explanation} are often limited to small-scale problems due to the difficulties of realistic image synthesis.
+However, the difficulties of realistic image synthesis can limit these methods~\cite{hvilshoj2021ecinn,liu2019generative,rodriguez2021beyond,singla2019explanation} to small-scale problems.
 A few works~\cite{alipour2021improving,jacob2021steex,singla2021explaining} guided the image generation process via pixel-level supervision to tackle more complex scenes.
 StyleEx~\cite{lang2021explaining} uses the latent space of a StyleGAN~\cite{karras2020analyzing} to identify the visual attributes that underlie the classifier's decision.
 Despite these efforts, it remains challenging to synthesize realistic counterfactual examples.
 Our method does not use a generative model but is more related to the works discussed next.